attdevsupport/API-Platform/Payment/Vb/app1/README.txt

 4. Running the application

-Notary application 1 is needed for this application.
+Notary applicaiton is needed for this applicaiton.
-Suppose you copied the sample app files in your IIS server webroot/payment/app1/ folder, In order to run the sample application, type in'http://IIS_HOSTNAME/payment/app1/Default.aspx'
+Suppose you copied the sample app files in your IIS server webroot/notary/app1/ folder, In order to run the sample application, type in'http://IIS_HOSTNAME/notary/app1/Default.aspx'